 Global financial conditions have, at various times in the past and may, in the future, experience extreme volatility.
 Many industries, including the mining industry, are impacted by volatile market conditions.
-Global financial conditions may be subject to sudden and rapid destabilizations in response to economic shocks.
+Global financial conditions may be subject to sudden and rapid destabilizations in response to economic shocks or other events, such as the developing situation concerning the COVID-19 pandemic.
 A slowdown in the financial markets or other economic conditions, including but not limited to consumer spending, employment rates, business conditions, inflation, fluctuations in fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect our growth and financial condition.
-Future economic shocks may be precipitated by a number of causes, including government debt levels, fluctuations in the price of oil and other commodities, the volatility of metal prices, geopolitical instability, changes in laws or governments, war, terrorism, the volatility of currency exchanges, inflation or deflation, the devaluation and volatility of global stock markets and natural disasters.
+Future economic shocks may be precipitated by a number of causes, including government debt levels, fluctuations in the price of oil and other commodities, the volatility of metal prices, geopolitical instability, changes in laws or governments, war, terrorism, the volatility of currency exchanges, inflation or deflation, the devaluation and volatility of global stock markets, pandemics and natural disasters.
 Any sudden or rapid destabilization of global economic conditions could impact our ability to obtain equity or debt financing in the future on terms favourable to us or at all.
 In such an event, our operations and financial condition could be adversely impacted.